 There are many benefits to learning Chinese.
 The list is endless: careers, business, traveling, scholarships to higher study in China, and hobbies.

-Learning Chinese opens up a new world of novels, poetry, television, cinema, short stories, and music, given China’s rich and legendary culture.
+Given China’s rich and legendary culture, learning Chinese opens up a new world of novels, poetry, television, cinema, short stories, and music.

 You may believe that learning Chinese is impossible, but as mentioned before, this is not the case.
-However, mastery takes a long time, just like many other jobs.
+Mastery takes a long time, just like many other jobs.

 We’re talking about a lifelong dedication and a living circumstance that enables you to study the language.
 Or socialize in it if you want to approach the level of an educated native speaker.

-You can take help from a teacher or use some good Chinese learning apps.
-Then, with the correct motivation and support, you can learn the language.
+You can get help from a teacher or use some good Chinese learning apps.
+Then, you can learn the language with the correct motivation and support.

 Depending on your passion, even go the extra mile and achieve absolute fluency.
 Don’t allow the apparent difficulties to discourage you from pursuing your goal of becoming a Mandarin Chinese speaker.